enisabazi2005/enisabazi2005/README.md

 - 👋 Hi, I’m @enisabazi2005
-- 👀 I’m interested in Junior Developer
+- 👀 I’m Software Developer
-- 💞️ I’m looking to collaborate with my teams
 - 📫 How to reach me , @enisabazi2005
 - 😄 Male
-- ⚡ Fun fact: Giving up is femininity thing!

 <!---
 enisabazi2005/enisabazi2005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.